bazel-contrib/rules_nodejs/README.md

 [bazel instructions]: https://docs.bazel.build/versions/master/install.html

-# Usage
+## Usage

-Currently, the only available rule is `nodejs_binary` which allows you to run an application, either from sources you author or from those fetched from npm.
+The `nodejs_binary` rule allows you to run an application by giving the entry point.
+The entry point can come from an external dependency installed by the package manager, or it can be a `.js` file from a package built by Bazel.

+The `jasmine_node_test` rule allows you to write a test that executes in NodeJS.

-## Running a program from npm
+### Running a program from npm

 If you have installed the [rollup] package, you could write this rule:

 ```python